jasonhuang0306/FirstRepo/README.md

 All this content here
 Will be in one paragarph.

-// TODO #2 @jasonhuang0306 look at issue
+// TODO #2 @jasonhuang0306 look at issue fixed